becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ```

 Now you can send the code to your device and reboot it.
-Now you can go to the AWS Console and go into the IoT Core screen.
+And you can go to the AWS Console and go into the IoT Core screen.
 Here you can select `Manage` in the sidebar, and choose for `Things` in the sub menu.

-Now you should see a overview of the Thing that are connected to this AWS Environment.
+You should see a overview of the Thing that are connected to this AWS Environment.

-Here you should select your device, to see the ID of your device you can use the following command in your MOS UI.
+Here you can select your device, to see the ID of your device you can use the following command in your MOS UI.

 ```sh
 mos config-get device.id
 ```

 This will return your devices ID that is used as the device name for your AWS Thing.
-Now when you click on it it should show you the following page.
+Now when you click on it, it should show you the following page.

 ![Thing overview](../images/aws_shadow.png)